 Baylor vs. Oregon Women's Basketball Predictions & Picks - December 3

-Sunday's game between the No. 13 Baylor Bears (6-0) and the Oregon Ducks (4-2) at Ferrell Center has a good chance to be a lopsided matchup, as our computer prediction projects a final score of 80-63 and heavily favors Baylor to come out on top.
-Game time is at 2:00 PM ET on December 3.
+Sunday's game between the No. 13 Baylor Bears (6-0) and Oregon Ducks (4-2) at Ferrell Center has a projected final score of 80-63 (according to our computer prediction) in favor of heavily favored Baylor, so expect a one-sided matchup.
+The game will tip off at 2:00 PM ET on December 3.

 Catch college basketball action all season long on Fubo!